TheGoodlike13/liberty_or_death/README.md

 6. To have the application do stuff, add features & classes. [#how_to_deploy](#how_to_deploy) (server.xml example) and [#mr_baeldung](#mr_baeldung) should have you covered.
 7. 'gradlew libertyRun' or 'gradlew libertyStart' ('start' runs in background).

+## The journey to authentication

+### If it ain't broke, then how do you know you can fix it?